apache/incubator-heron/website/content/docs/operators/deployment/statemanagers/localfs.md

 `True`, if you could like Heron to create those directories.
 If those directories are already there, set it to `False`.
 The absence of this configuration implies `False`.

-## Example Local File System Configuration
+### Example Local File System State Manager Configuration

 Below is an example configuration (in `statemgr.yaml`) for a local file system running in `localhost`: